-skip to main content
+Skip to main content

-Plain language: writing clear, simple sentences
+Writing clear, simple sentences

-Active voice | Short sentences | Pronouns | Punctuation
+Short sentences | Active voice | Pronouns | Punctuation

 The simple, declarative sentence is the easiest to understand: Someone (or something) does (or is) something.
 Sentences that differ from that simple structure may cause readability problems.

-Use active voice verbs--unless there's a strong reason to use passive
+verbs--unless there's a strong reason to use passive

+Active voice is usually more concise than passive voice.
 Sentences that are passive instead of active usually contain forms of the verb to be: am, are, is, was, were, be, been, being.
 And those verbs usually come before verbs than end in -ed or -en: carried, taken.

 • Instead of: